Severance Package Negotiation Lawyers in Moorestown

 Aside from having a good lawyer representing you, there are many factors that can influence the outcome of the negotiation of a severance package on your behalf.
 They include the strength of any potential legal claim that you may have; the amount of severance that has already been offered; the length of your employment; your work performance; and a host of other factors.
 No two cases are alike, and each case needs individualized attention.
 Very often, if there is a non-compete agreement in effect, that too becomes a subject for negotiation.

-If you are interested in discussing with us whether we can assist you in negotiating a severance package, or improving the one that has been offered, please contact our NJ severance package attorneys by clicking on the link below, “Help Us Understand Your Case,” and completing the online Questionnaire.
-Or call us at (856) 914-9200.
+If you are interested in discussing with us whether we can assist you in negotiating a severance package, or improving the one that has been offered, please contact our firm by calling (856) 242-8491 or filling out our online form.